Connecting-Africa (C-A) is a service that provides access to African research information produced worldwide.

 By providing federated access to university repositories and other resources, including library catalogues and publishers’ services, and by gathering knowledge and expertise that are both physically and electronically scattered across universities and research centres, it is hoped to offer fertile ground for a more effective knowledge exchange.

-The goals of Connecting-Africa are in accordance with the ASC’s mission of fostering scholarly communication in the field of African Studies.
+The goals of Connecting-Africa are in accordance with the ASCL’s mission of fostering scholarly communication in the field of African Studies.

 The Nuffic's PrismA database of Africanists, which stopped in 2003, formed the basis of the site.